 For so many children (and adults, too!) positive self-talk doesn’t come naturally.
 Many of us have a lot of negative thoughts about ourselves and our capabilities.

-Using positive affirmations trains the brain to think more positively and this comes with many benefits for kids.
+Using positive affirmations trains the brain to think positively and reduces negative thinking and self-criticism, and this comes with many benefits for kids.

 Why is all of this so important?

-Some research indicates that the beliefs we have about ourselves carry into adulthood and are very hard to change as we get older.
+Some research indicates that the beliefs we have about ourselves children carry into adulthood and are more difficult to change as we get older.

 Negative thought patterns and self-talk in childhood can limit us even as adults.